Ernest Binfield Havell: Art history

 In India, Havell initially served the Madras School of Art as Superintendent for a decade from 1884.
 He arrived Calcutta on 5 July 1896 and joined as Superintendent of the Government School of Art, Calcutta next day.
 In between, he went to England for a year from April 1902 to March 1903.
 While in England, he published two valuable articles on Indian art in the October 1902 and January 1903 issues of a well known art journal of London, The Studio.
 In January 1906 he left for England on long leave and finally in 1908, he was removed from the post.

-Havell worked with Abanindranath Tagore to redefine Indian art education.
+Havell worked with Abanindranath Tagore to redefine, decolonise and Indianise Indian art education.
 He established the Indian Society of Oriental Art, which sought to adapt British art education in India so as to reject the previous emphasis placed on European traditions in favour of revivals of native Indian styles of art, in particular the Mughal miniature tradition.
 He published several books on Indian art including Indian Sculpture and Painting (1908) and The Ideals of Indian Art (1911).
 He was involved in founding the India Society along with William Rothenstein in 1910 as a reaction to negative remarks made by Sir George Birdwood on Indian art.